RobertsLab/Open-House-2021/docs/index.md

-# Welcome to Open House 2021
+# Welcome to our Virtual Open House 2021

-here is a second line of text.
+Insert a welcome video here..